CanadaHonk/blog/content/post/lambda.md

 You might be expecting me to start shilling for you to plug Porffor into your Lambda instantly... but unfortunately not.
 Porffor is still very (pre-alpha) early.

-Although, if you/your company is have small Lambdas (ideally no Node APIs) and want a free quick look on if Porffor could help you, please [email me](mailto:honk@goose.icu)!
+Although, if you/your company have small Lambdas (ideally no Node APIs) and want a free quick look for if Porffor could help you, please [email me](mailto:honk@goose.icu)!
 Porffor is actively improving and more code is working everyday.

+For full transparency: benchmark code, CSV data and graphs are [available on GitHub here](https://github.com/CanadaHonk/porffor/tree/main/bench/lambda).